It was an east London of cigarette smoking, hardcore perms, laundrettes and mac wearing wheeler-dealers.

 But the photos aren't just being appreciated now: as early as 1976, the photographer was exhibiting his photos in local laundrettes — and the people liked what they saw, recognising characters like them, or perhaps even themselves.

 Subjects in Paul's photo essays sometimes look careworn — quite possibly older than their years; it's certainly a very different Brick Lane to the bright and brash playground we know now.

-As Alan Gibley writes in the book's afterword:
+As Alan Gilbey writes in the book's afterword: